Adonis-Dulaurent/Adonis-Dulaurent/README.md

 <h3 align="center">I can do magic 🪄 with Animations</h3>

 ## :wave: About Me

 🧑‍💻 Hey!
 I'm **Adonis**, a 26 year old, student at Ecole nationale des chartes.

 🥳 I'm learning Python and Web dev.
 You can find me on LeetCode.

 🦆  _Fun fact:_  I have a egyptologist background.

-✍🏻 I promise I'll always try to document what I learn and deploy it.

 ## 🛠 Tech Stack
 - 💻 **_Languages:_**